Music Composition with Deep Learning: A Review: Introduction

+From the 1980s to the earlies 2000s, the first works which tried to model music with NNs were born \cite{Mozer94} \cite{Eck01} \cite{EckS02} \cite{bharucha1989modeling}.
 In the recent years, with the growing of Deep Learning (DL) lots of studies have tried to model music with deep Neural Networks (NN).
 DL models for music generation normally use NN architectures that are proven to perform well in other fields such as Computer Vision or Natural Language Processing (NLP).
 There can also be used pre-trained models in these fiels that can be used for music generation.
 This is called Transfer Learning \cite{ZhuangQDXZZXH21}.
 Some NN techniques and architectures will be shown later in this paper.
 Music composition today is taking input representations and NNs architectures from large-scale NLP applications, such as Transformer-based models, which are demonstrating very good performance in this task.
 This is due to the fact that music can be understood as a language in which every style or music genre has its own rules.